DART Orange Line LRT 1 & 2 Design-Build Project in Dallas County, Texas

 The ROW plans showed existing and proposed ROW and easements along the entire corridor.
 ROW and easements were developed to accommodate the proposed track alignment, parking facilities, retaining walls and slopes, and other rail related features and structures.
 The development of the plans involved coordination with various disciplines such as track designers, site developers, wall, drainage and other disciplines.
 DEMO plans accounted for removal of existing infrastructure to make way for the proposed track and associated features within the proposed ROW and easements.
 Removal items included existing walls, abandoned structures, roadway lighting features, signs and various other features.
 Development of DEMO plans also involved coordination with track designers, site developers and other disciplines.

 Utilities: A total of 18 locations were analyzed for conflicts with the proposed light rail train construction with the existing gas / petroleum systems.
 The design team relocated approximately 1300 linear feet of conflicted Atmos gas pipe lines in 9 locations.
 The line sizes ranged from 2-inch to 6-inch.
-A total of 65 existing telecommunication systems locations were analyzed for conflicts with the proposed light rail train construction.
+A total of 65 existing telecommunication systems locations were analysed for conflicts with the proposed light rail train construction.
 The design team replaced approximately 7500 linear feet of conflicted Telecommunication lines in 25 locations.

-A total of 24 water system locations were analyzed for conflicts with the proposed light rail train construction.
+A total of 24 water system locations were analysed for conflicts with the proposed light rail train construction.
 In addition to the relocation work, the design team also designed the new fire safety needs (wet and dry fire suppression systems) due the construction of power sub-stations, instrument houses, and stations.
 The design team replaced approximately 1300 linear feet of conflicted water lines in 12 locations.

 The wastewater system for the project was owned by three entities - City of Dallas, City of Irving, and DCURD.
 A detailed design was completed to each entity’s specific criteria and CADD standards.
-A total of 18 locations were analyzed for conflicts with the proposed light rail train construction.
+A total of 18 locations were analysed for conflicts with the proposed light rail train construction.
 The design team replaced approximately 1950 linear feet of 12" wastewater and 1200 linear feet of 24" conflicted wastewater lines in two locations.